Welcome to COVIDPlasma.org

 - Yes!
 AABB accredited blood donor centers follow AABB Standards and FDA’s regulations.
 These establishments follow strict rules and regulations to maintain the safety of all involved in the blood donation process.
 AABB-accredited blood centers and hospital blood banks voluntarily adhere to even higher quality and safety standards as part of their commitment to your safety.

-Can I donate convalescent plasma or blood after being diagnosed with COVID-19?
+Can I donate CCP or blood after being diagnosed with COVID-19?

-My local blood center is not collecting COVID-19 convalescent plasma.
+My local blood center is not collecting COVID plasma.
 How can I still donate?

 Information for Patients: FAQs